SavindraSinghShekhawat/iitmbsvideosdownloader/README.md

 ### Tip

 Put all your current subjects in subjects argument and when you don't need to download any of them just comment out that subject.

-### Safety is Essential

-Code written in this package is tested several times and is robust as  per our understanding.
-But we still suggest you to use it carefully.